karmel/vespucci/README.md

 ### I. Installing from a pre-built Amazon AWS instance

-An Amazon Image is available for Vespucci with the base Vespucci databases and all dependencies installed, awaiting installation of data for a specific genome.
+An Amazon Machine Image (AMI) is available for Vespucci with the base Vespucci databases and all dependencies installed, awaiting installation of data for a specific genome.

-The Image is available at: @todo
+The current AMI is available here: [Vespucci v0.9, AMI ID ami-4b85c922](https://console.aws.amazon.com/ec2/home?region=us-east-1#launchAmi=ami-4b85c922).

 #### A. Launching the Image